How to Interpret Biblical Prophecy

 We all have preconceived notions.
 It is impossible to read anything including the Bible without preconceived notions affecting what we think of what we are reading, what it is about, and what it means to our lives.

-Some of the more important considerations in Bible study we need to keep in mind, is that none of it was written recently or for that matter in English.
+One of the more important considerations in Bible study we need to keep in mind is that none of it was written recently or for that matter in English.
 We were not the primary audience that the human writer had in mind.
-These books are literally someone else’s mail.
+These books are someone else’s mail.
 These receivers of the original letters thought that the information was of such importance that they preserved it so it could be passed on to others.
-So it becomes important for us to familiarize ourselves with the original audiences culture, geography and history.
+So it becomes important for us to familiarize ourselves with the original audiences’ culture, geography, and history.

 General Rules for any Passage

-The rules are actually common-sense rules that for the most part, most of us do without thinking.
+The rules are common-sense rules that for the most part, most of us do without thinking.
 For instance, from the time we all learned to read we know that poetry is to be looked at differently than historical narrative.
 So it is with the Bible.
-Applied properly hermeneutics will guide one into sound rational reasonable conclusions.
+Applied properly, hermeneutics will guide one to sound rational reasonable conclusions.
 However just like in logic where an invalid presupposition will lead, no matter how logically one proceeds through the reasoning, to an invalid conclusion.
-So invalid hermeneutics will lead to doctrine and dogmas that are from the pit not the Throne.
+So invalid hermeneutics will lead to doctrine and dogmas that are from the pit, not the Throne.

 General Principles to understanding the text:

-There are two rules that go all the way back to the early church.
+Two rules go back to the early church.
 So far back they are in Latin.

-• Sola Scriptorium i.e. the Scriptures are Supreme, meaning that the Bible is the final authority as to what the Bible means.
-There can be no conflicts with what one passage means and another, if there is a disagreement then the fault is not with the text but rather the interpreter.
+- Sola Scriptorium i.e. the Scriptures are Supreme, meaning that the Bible is the final authority as to what the Bible means.
+There can be no conflicts between what one passage means and another, if there is a disagreement then the fault is not with the text but rather the interpreter.

 Then there is a Third Rule;